DIY Natural Vapor Rub with Kid-Safe Version

 - If using beeswax, stir into the rub after removing from heat.

-- Add essential oils to the carrier oil.
-Blend well.
+- Add essential oils and blend well.

 - Pour blend into a small glass jar.

-- To use, rub mixture on chest.
+- To use, rub mixture on chest or wherever needed.

 - Store closed jar in a dark, cool place for up to 1 year.